utk-cs340-spring23/students/atindall.md

 - Tabletop Gaming: Whether role-playing games like [*Dungeons and Dragons*](https://dnd.wizards.com/) or board games like [*Carcassonne*](https://www.zmangames.com/en/products/carcassonne/), I like playing a variety of tabletop games.
 Though I don't get to play it as much, I enjoy playing *Star Wars X-Wing Second Edition*.
 It is a tactical space combat game where you maneuver a squadron of iconic *Star Wars* starships to destroy your opponent's squadron.
 - Arts & Crafts: I enjoy painting miniatures and resin casting dice for role-playing games.
 Due to current personal circumstances, I am not able to pursue this interest as much as I would like.
 - Reading: I enjoy reading, but I mostly read a few web-comics on [Webtoon](https://www.webtoons.com/en/) these days.
 For novels, the genres I prefer are thriller, fantasy, and science-fiction.
 - YouTube: I like watching a wide variety of gaming and comedy YouTube channels.
-One of my favorites is this [funny cat video](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+One of my favorite videos is this [funny cat video](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Technical Skills
 - C/C++